Large Language Models Approach Expert Pedagogical Quality in Math Tutoring but Differ in Instructional and Linguistic Profiles: Methodology

 \item \textbf{Mistake Location:} Tutor's response should clearly specify where the student's mistake is located in their response.

 \item \textbf{Providing Guidance:} The tutor's response should contain explanatory guidance.

-\item \textbf{Actionability:} The tutor's response should inform the student on what they should do next. \end{itemize} Annotations were assigned using a three-tier graded scale, Yes: For when the tutor's response demonstrated the pedagogical quality, To some extent: For some demonstration and No: For its absence.
-For our analysis, we mapped these labels to numerical values: Yes to 2, To some extent to 1, and No to 0.
-We then derive a pedagogical quality score by taking the average score across the four evaluation dimensions.
+\item \textbf{Actionability:} The tutor's response should inform the student on what they should do next. \end{itemize} The annotations were assigned using a three-level scale: Yes, To some extent, and No, indicating whether the tutor's response fully demonstrated, partially demonstrated, or did not demonstrate the pedagogical quality, respectively.
+For our analyses, we map the labels to numerical values (Yes = 2, To some extent = 1, No = 0).
+We then computed an overall pedagogical quality score by summing the values across the four evaluation dimensions.